text70/com-share/README.md

 ## What it does

 Shares environment variables between shells through a simple netcat pipe.
 When one shell sends its environment, the next connection receives it.
-Data exists only in memory and is destroyed after first use or 60-second timeout.
+By default data exists only in memory and is destroyed after first use or 60-second timeout.

 ## Usage